Proposed domed Brooklyn Dodgers stadium: Background

 The Dodgers were playing at the 32,000-seat Ebbets Field.
 Feeling that the stadium was too small for their needs, they wanted to move to a newer, more modern facility.
 Dodgers owner Walter O'Malley wanted to exploit new revenue streams to capitalize on the rabid fans of the Dodgers.
 O'Malley commissioned Norman Bel Geddes about renovating Ebbets Field and first proposed a dome.
 He also talked to Buckminster Fuller to design a domed stadium.

 New York City Construction Coordinator Robert Moses wanted to utilize open space in Flushing Meadows, Queens and build a city-owned stadium there for the Dodgers.
 This plot of land was eventually occupied by Shea Stadium and later, Citi Field, the home of the New York Mets.
-Moses also opposed the location of the domed stadium since it would have caused significant changes to the subway system.
+Moses also opposed the location of the domed stadium since it would have caused significant changes to the New York City Subway system.

 The proposed stadium's failure is a source of debate today, and proved to be an important factor in the Dodgers' move from Brooklyn to Los Angeles in 1957.
 Some think O'Malley purposely proposed a stadium that had little chance of being built and that he privately negotiated with the city while publicly touting the merits of the domed stadium.
 Others suggest that the domed stadium failed because of Moses' uncompromising personality.

 The Atlantic Terminal Mall now stands on the land where the stadium would have been built.
-Adjacent to the Atlantic Terminal, in the new Pacific Park development, is the Barclays Center, where the Brooklyn Nets began play in 2012–13; they were joined by the New York Islanders in 2015–16 and the New York Liberty in 2020.
+Adjacent to the Atlantic Terminal, in the new Pacific Park development, is Barclays Center, where the Brooklyn Nets began play in 2012–13; they were joined by the New York Islanders from 2015 until 2020 and the New York Liberty in 2020.

 The outfield wall would have been the same distance from home plate to center field as down the foul lines (380 feet to all parts of the outfield); in effect, the wall would have formed one-fourth of a true circle.
 (This symmetry is found in South Williamsport, Pennsylvania, on the fields where the Little League World Series is played each August.)